SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 "Complete: Non-generic data type
 "Generic:
 "- Data type that does not set all properties of a data object.
-"- Can only be used for the typing of formal parameters and field symbols.
+"- Can only be used for the typing of formal parameters and field symbols, except for "  data reference variables using the generic type 'data'.

 "Complete data type
 DATA do_d_i TYPE i.